 Source Diff Processor¶

-Source Diff Processor is one of the Database Write Strategies offered in Centerprise.
-It works like Database Diff processor, however, unlike the Database Diff processor, it is used to perform write actions (such as Insert, Update and Delete) on file destinations.
+The Source Diff Processor object is one of the Database Write Strategies offered in Centerprise.
+It works like the Database Diff Processor, however, unlike the Database Diff Processor, it is used to perform write actions (such as Insert, Update and Delete) on file destinations.
 It stores a snapshot of your data processed in the first run in a CDC file.
 So, the next time you run it, it will only import the new records.

-We have a sample employees data coming in from an Excel source.
+We have a sample Employees dataset coming in from an Excel Workbook Source.
 Initially, we had records of 10 employees but later on, 2 more were added in the source dataset.
 We wish to apply a database write strategy that can read the data incrementally from file sources.
-To achieve that, we will use the Source Diff Processor in Astera Centerprise.
+To achieve this, we will use the Source Diff Processor in Astera Centerprise.

 How to Work with Source Diff Processor¶

-2. Right click on the Source Diff Processor’s header and select Properties.
+2. Right-click on the Source Diff Processor object’s header and select Properties.

-3. A Layout Builder screen will open where you can modify your layout.
+3. A Layout Builder window will open where you can modify your layout.
 Click Next.

-4. The next screen is be the Incremental Write Options screen.
+4. The next window is the Incremental Write Options window.

-Here, you have to specify the Record Matching Field.
-The Record Matching Field is used to match and compare the incoming and existing records.
+Here, you have to specify the Record Matching field.
+This field is used to match and compare the incoming and existing records.
 We will select EmployeeID as the Record Matching field.